-With reference to the increasing weight that control of environmental, social and governance risks (ESG risks) is taking on within the European regulatory framework, it is noted that Commission Implementing Regulation (EU) 2022/2453 was published in the Official Journal in December 2022, amending the implementing technical standards (ITS) laid down in Implementing Regulation (EU) 2021/637 with regard to the introduction of new, standard models for disclosure of ESG risks and instructions, developed in compliance with Article 449a of the CRR.
+With reference to the increasing weight that control of environmental, social and governance risks (ESG risks) is taking on within the European regulatory framework, in December 2022 Commission Implementing Regulation (EU) 2022/2453 was published in the Official Journal, amending the implementing technical standards (ITS) laid down in Implementing Regulation (EU) 2021/637 with regard to the introduction of new, standard models for disclosure of ESG risks and instructions, developed in compliance with Article 449a of the CRR.
 That Article requires large institutions that have issued securities traded in a regulated market of any Member State to publish disclosure on ESG risks, including physical risks and transition risks.
-Banks are required to provide initial disclosure on 31 December 2022, and every six months thereafter, gradually applying the disclosure obligations based on specific models (phase-in period from December 2022 to December 2024).
+Banks have fulfilled the related initial disclosure obligations starting from 31 December 2022, and will be required to provide this disclosure on a half-yearly basis thereafter, gradually applying the disclosure obligations based on specific models (phase-in period from December 2022 to December 2024).

-As concerns the impacts for the Intesa Sanpaolo Group of the military conflict between Russia and Ukraine and the impacts of the scenario resulting from the COVID-19 pandemic, refer to that described in the Interim Statement as at 31 March 2023 and the 2022 Annual Report of the Group.
+With regard to the impacts for the Intesa Sanpaolo Group of the military conflict between Russia and Ukraine and the impacts of the scenario resulting from the COVID-19 pandemic, see the description provided in the Interim Statement as at 30 September 2023 and the 2022 Annual Report of the Group.

-In accordance with the above provisions and in line with the approach described above, this document has been prepared on a consolidated basis with reference to a "prudential" scope of consolidation, essentially corresponding to the definition of Banking Group for Regulatory purposes (supplemented by the proportional consolidation of the jointly controlled entities).
+In accordance with the above-mentioned provisions, this document has been prepared on a consolidated basis with reference to a "prudential" scope of consolidation, essentially corresponding to the definition of Banking Group for Regulatory purposes (integrated by the proportional consolidation of the jointly controlled entities).

-Compared to 31 December 2022, the accounting scope of line-by-line consolidation has changed marginally as a result of:
+With respect to 31 December 2022, the changes in the line-by-line accounting scope of consolidation involved the entry of:

-- the entry of Reyl Finance (MEA) LTD, following the exceeding of immateriality limits that allowed its consolidation at equity method; - the removal of Fideuram Bank Luxembourg, merged into Intesa Sanpaolo Wealth Management S.A. (formerly Compagnie de Banque Privée Quilvest - CPBQ), with effect from 1 January 2023; - the removal of Asteria Obviam S.A., which is now consolidated using the equity method as it has fallen below the materiality threshold.
+- Reyl Finance (MEA) Ltd, previously consolidated using the equity method; and the exit of: - Fideuram Bank Luxembourg, merged by incorporation into Intesa Sanpaolo Wealth Management S.A. (formerly Compagnie de Banque Privée Quilvest - CBPQ); - Asteria Obviam S.A., as it fell below the materiality threshold; - Intesa Sanpaolo Provis S.p.A., merged by incorporation into Intesa Sanpaolo S.p.A.